Cities in Bavaria

 Würzburg is a bustling university town on Bavaria’s northern periphery.
 Although over 90 per cent of the city centre was destroyed in World War Two it has since been loving restored.

-The city sits astride the river Main and is the capital of the famous Franconia wine region.
+The city straddles the river Main and is the capital of the famous Franconia wine region.
 Würzburg’s landmark address is the Residenz, a baroque palace built for a demanding pair of prince-bishops.

 4. Regensburg